physimals/fabber_models_dsc/doc/theory.rst

 Where :math:`S_0` is the baseline signal before the bolus arrives and :math:`r_2` is the T2 relaxivity of the contrast agent.

-In VERBENA it is this final
-estimated signal that is compared to the data and used to find the optimal parameters using a Bayesian inference algorithm.
+In FABBER_DSC it is this final estimated signal that is compared to the data and used to find the optimal parameters using a Bayesian inference algorithm.
 Additionally the potential for a time delay between the supplied AIF (often measured at a remote location from the tissue) and the tissue signal is included in the model.